Norwegian Forest Cat Cat Health Issues & Prevention

 Norwegian Forest Cats are predisposed to several health conditions including HCM, hip dysplasia, glycogen storage disease.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 12-16 lbs and lifespan of 14-16 yrs, the Norwegian Forest Cat requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 12-16 lbs and lifespan of 14-16 yrs, the Norwegian Forest Cat has specific care needs shaped by its genetics and build.
 The Norwegian Forest Cat cat is distinguished among felines by its long coat, moderate energy disposition, and a personality that has captivated cat enthusiasts worldwide.

 Breed-Specific Health Profile: Research identifies HCM, hip dysplasia, glycogen storage disease as conditions with higher prevalence in Norwegian Forest Cats.
 These are population-level trends, not individual certainties.
 Discuss with your veterinarian which screening tests are recommended for your Norwegian Forest Cat's age and health history.